Sheriff's office suspends search for missing hunter

 The Mount Hood area has experienced rain and heavy wind this week, making looking for the missing hiker difficult.

-For anyone with information about this case it is urged to contact the Sheriff’s Office Tip line at 503-723-4949.
+Anyone with information about this case is urged to contact the Sheriff’s Office Tip line at 503-723-4949 or submit a tip online via the "Submit A Tip" form on their website or through the ClackCo Sheriff mobile app.